jstrother/natentaylor/README.md

 # natentaylor

 A complete website rebuild for a local artist with emphasis on ease of maintenance for the client.
 The only thing that he will need to do is to update public/imageData.js, upload full-size image and thumbnail to appropriate folders, run the build command, and upload code to preferred web host.
+The site was also built with a mobile-first design to accomodate various screen sizes.